Powerful earthquake rocks eastern Afghanistan, at least 10 killed

 Hyder added that access to Kunar is difficult and that communications there appear to be down at the moment.

-Experts meanwhile say the affected area is in a region that is prone to large earthquakes.
+Experts, meanwhile, say the affected area is in a region prone to large earthquakes.

-“It’s a very tectonically active area at the junction of the Indian and Eurasian tectonic plates, and the Indian plate is moving northwards and sliding past parts of Eurasia,” said Chris Elders, emeritus professor at the School of Earth at Planetary Sciences, at Curtin University in Western Australia Elders said.
+“It’s a very tectonically active area at the junction of the Indian and Eurasian tectonic plates, and the Indian plate is moving northwards and sliding past parts of Eurasia,” said Chris Elders, an emeritus professor at Curtin University’s School of Earth at Planetary Sciences in Western Australia.

-It is an area that “also has quite a high population density and an area that’s very mountainous,” meaning that earthquakes there often also trigger landslides, he said.
+It is an area that “also has quite a high population density and an area that’s very mountainous”, meaning that earthquakes there often also trigger landslides, he said.

 “It’s not only the buildings that will shake and become unstable, but the hillsides will also shake and become unstable, and that is what triggers the landslide,” he added.